 Yes, though it is not required, we would love to meet all new puppy owners (only serious inquiries interested in litters that are announced on our site) after they have completed the puppy questionnaire and spoken with us by phone, and been approved.
 An appointment is required for all visits.

 For the well-being of our puppies and their mothers, we do have a few visitation restrictions.
-First of all, we don’t allow any visitors while we have mothers in whelp or puppies under two weeks of age.
+First of all, we don’t allow any visitors while we have mothers in whelp or any puppies in our home under two weeks of age.
 At this age, our mothers are with their puppies 24/7 except for short potty breaks and we are exhausted from round the clock care.
-The only time we would make an exception to this rule is if we should happen to have another litter over 5 weeks of age when we always welcome the owners of those puppies at this age.

-We allow visitors with the puppies after 5 weeks.
-After 5 weeks, puppy owners may come multiple times if they like and we also invite friends and extended family to socialize our puppies.
-Opportunities for our puppies to have socialization beyond our own family is important to us.
+Families may come visit us and our moms and dads once all puppies in our home are over 2 weeks.
+However, we don’t allow visitors with the puppies themselves until they are over 5 weeks of age.
+After puppies are 5 weeks of age, puppy owners may come multiple times if they like.
+We also invite friends and extended family to socialize our puppies.
+Opportunities for our puppies to have socialization beyond our own family is important.

 People sometimes ask to drop in and see our dogs.
 We love visiting with people, but in order to protect our family time, we’ve decided to only invite those who have taken the first steps toward reserving a puppy from us and been approved.